Understanding the behaviours of Chinese tourists when they travel

 Any shop, restaurant or bar can install WeChat’s QR code payment system, a favourite among Chinese shoppers, which, believe us, if you haven’t used yet is one of the most convenient things that has ever happened to humanity!
 By simply scanning your business’s QR code, your customers can pay in an instant using their mobile phones, and in their own currency.
 You then receive the payment to your business account in your own currency!

-Having a “WeChat Pay/Alipay” door sign will undoubtedly improve your chances of attracting Chinese tourists passing by and elevate you from your neighbours who are either still sceptic or simply oblivious to the WeChat/Alipay revolution.
+Having a “WeChat Pay/Alipay” door sign will undoubtedly help you to attract Chinese tourists passing by and elevate you from your neighbours who are either still sceptic or simply oblivious to the WeChat/Alipay revolution.

 To help you through all the technical details of setting up this marvellous and business-changing solution, contact us right now!